edgarcosta/endomorphisms/README.md

 Citing this code
 --

-Please cite the following preprint if this code has been helpful in your research:
+Please cite the following preprint, as well as the two mentioned above, if this code has been helpful in your research.

 Edgar Costa, Nicolas Mascot, Jeroen Sijsling, and John Voight
 *Rigorous computation of the endomorphism ring of a Jacobian*